Graphical User Interface#

 Video playback limitations

-The video playback may freeze or stutter if you click on the slider to jump to a specific frame.
-We recommended pausing the playback before such jumps.
+The video playback may freeze or stutter if you jump to a specific frame while the video is playing.
+We recommended pausing the playback first.

 napari-video

 may struggle to play videos at a high frame rate, depending on your hardware, the video resolution and codec.
-If you experience performance issues, such as the video freezing or skipping frames, try reducing the playback frames per second or fall back to using a single image as a background.
+If you experience performance issues, such as the video freezing or skipping frames, try reducing the playback speed or fall back to using a single image as a background.

 Load an image#